scalastuff/json-parser/README.md

   val result: JsValue = parser.parse(someJson)
 ```

-It also has an 'object' interface, that adds some convenience, especially in a multi-threaded environment:
+It also has an 'object' interface, that adds some convenience.
+It creates a parser instance on each invocation, which can be useful in a multi-threaded environment:

 ```scala
   val result: JsValue = SprayJsonParser.parse(someJson)